KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 * If the enemy gets hit the enemy will disappear.
 * If the player picks up a pickup then the health will go up by one.
 * We need to see if the pause menu works correctly with the in game.
 If the navigation is working correclty the menu should be working.
+* Also we need to make sure when the player loads a save game they are brought to the right game.